XookSuut a code for modeling circular and non-circular flows on 2D velocity maps: Introduction

 \section{Introduction}

 The rotation pattern observed on two-dimensional velocity maps is the result of the gravitational potential and the mass distribution in a galaxy together with environmental factors and projection effects \citep[e.g.,][]{Rubin1970,Binney}.
-In disk like systems the rotation, or azimuthal velocity, is the dominant velocity component.
-When this velocity is plotted against the galactocentric distance it describes the rotational curve of a galaxy \cite[e.g.][]{Rubin1970,Rubin1980}.
+In disk--like systems the rotation, or azimuthal velocity, is the dominant velocity component.
+When this velocity is plotted against the galactocentric distance it describes the rotational curve of a galaxy \citep[e.g.][]{Rubin1970,Rubin1980}.

-Since early studies of the neutral hydrogen distribution on nearby galaxies, it was possible to obtain resolved velocity fields \cite[e.g.,][]{Warner1973}.
-These \hi~velocity maps show ordered kinematic patterns that in most cases can be described by pure circular rotation \citep[e.g.,][]{Wright1971,Begeman1989,THINGS}.

-Since then many efforts have been done for recovering rotation curves on 2D velocity maps. \cite{Begeman1987PhD,Begeman1989} introduced a methodology to extract the rotational velocity curve from 2D velocity maps based on the so--called tilted rings.
+Since early studies of the neutral hydrogen distribution on nearby galaxies, it was possible to obtain resolved velocity fields \citep[e.g.,][]{Warner1973}; these \hi~velocity maps showed ordered kinematic patterns that in most cases could be described by pure circular rotation \citep[e.g.,][]{Wright1971,Begeman1989,THINGS}.
+Since then, many efforts have been done for recovering rotation curves of galaxies, not only in \hi~data, but also in molecular and ionized gas observations. \citet{Begeman1987PhD,Begeman1989} introduced a methodology to extract the rotational velocity curve from two-dimensional (2D) velocity maps based on the so--called tilted rings.
 This idea became the core of most of the algorithms focused on the determination of the rotation curves of galaxies, for instance the \texttt{GIPSY} task \texttt{ROTCUR}~\citep[e.g.,][]{Begeman1987PhD}.
-This algorithm assumes that the observed velocity field can be described by pure circular motions with possible variations on the projection angles.
+The tilted ring model assumes that the observed velocity field can be described by pure circular motions with possible variations in the projection angles.
+From it, several algorithms have been developed to study the kinematic structures of galaxies.
+On one side are those who uses 3D data-cubes, for instance {\tt 3DBarolo}~\citep[e.g.,][]{3Dbarolo}, {\tt TiRiFiC } \citep[e.g.,][]{TiRiFiC}, {\tt GalPak$^{3D}$} \citep[e.g.,][]{Galpack}, {\tt KinMSpy} \citep[][]{kinms}.
+In a second category are those which work on velocity fields, such as {\tt RESWRI} \citep[e.g.,][]{RESWRI}, \texttt{DiskFit} \citep[e.g.,][]{diskfit}, {\tt 2DBAT} \citep[e.g.,][]{2DBAT}, and \texttt{KINEMETRY} \citep[e.g.,][]{Kinemetry} among others.

+3D algorithms have the advantages of extracting all the information from the datacubes.
+These methods model the entire datacubes, which allows them to correct for beam smearing effects and also to handle projection effects.
+However, the inclusion of datacubes usually involves the addition of extra parameters during the fitting process, which in most cases, involves larger computing time depending on the dimensions of the datacube and the fitting routine.
+On the other hand, 2D algorithms work on the projected line of sight velocity (LOSV); for this reason they tend to be faster than 3D methods.
+If galaxies are not severely affected by spatial resolution effects, (i.e., the observational point spread function, PSF), both methods show consistent results in rotational velocities \citep[e.g.,][]{Kamphuis2015}.